webplatform/docs/concepts/programming/the_purpose_of_javascript/index.md

 {{Page_Title}}
 {{Flags}}
+{{Byline}}
 {{Summary_Section|In this article we discuss what JavaScript can be used for on the web, it's downsides, and how to use it responsibly.}}
 {{Guide
 |Content=== Introduction ==

 Now the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum] has taken you through the core essential concepts of programming, it’s time to take a step back from the details and take a high level look at what you can actually do with JavaScript — why would you want to take the time to learn such a complicated subject, and use it on your web pages?

-This is an interesting time for me, as the usage of JavaScript has moved away from a fringe knowledge matter to a mainstream web development skill over the last few years.
+This is an interesting time, as the usage of JavaScript has moved away from a fringe knowledge matter to a mainstream web development skill over the last few years.
 Right now you’d be hard pushed to get a job as a web developer without JavaScript skills.

-== How I came to like JavaScript ==
+== How people came to like JavaScript ==

-When I first encountered JavaScript computers were slow, browsers were bad at interpreting it, and it just seemed like a bad idea in general.
-I came from a back-end development world — keep all your functionality in Perl and you’ll be safe.
+JavaScript computers were slow, browsers were bad at interpreting it, and it just seemed like a bad idea in general.
+Most came from a back-end development world — keep all your functionality in Perl and you’ll be safe.

-On the other hand the speed of the internet was very slow and the cost of hosting files was very high, and this is where JavaScript came in to its own.
+On the other hand the speed of the internet was very slow and the cost of hosting files was very high.
+This is where JavaScript came in.
 The language is executed on the computers of the users accessing, meaning that anything you can do in JavaScript will not add processing strain onto your server.
+Hence, it is client-side.
 This makes your sites much more responsive for the end user and less expensive for you in terms of server traffic.

-Skip forward to the modern day, and browsers are better at implementing JavaScript, computers are much faster and bandwidth is a lot cheaper, so a lot of the negatives are less critical now.
+Skip forward to the modern day, and modern browsers have well-implemented JavaScript, computers are much faster and bandwidth is a lot cheaper, so a lot of the negatives are less critical now.
 However, cutting down on server-round trips by doing things in JavaScript still results in more responsive web applications and a better user experience.

-== The downside of JavaScript ==
+== The Downside of JavaScript ==

 Even with all these improvements in recent times, there is still a catch: JavaScript is flaky.
 Not the language itself but the environment it is implemented in.
 You don’t know what computer is on the receiving end of your web page, you don’t know how busy the computer is with other things and you don’t know if some other JavaScript open in another tab of the browser is grinding things down to a halt.
 Until browsers in general begin having different processing resources for different tabs and windows (also known as threads), this will always remain an issue.
 Multiple threading is made available to a certain degree by a new HTML5 feature called Web workers, and this has reasonable browsers support.